nestybox/sysbox/docs/design.md

 # System Containers

-A system container is a container whose main purpose is to package and deploy a full operating system environment (e.g., init process, system daemons, libraries, utilities, etc.)
+A system container is a container whose main purpose is to package and deploy a full operating system environment; see [here](https://github.com/nestybox/nestybox#system-containers) for more info.

-A system container provides enviroment inside of which application containers can be deployed (e.g., by running Docker and Kubernetes inside the system container).

-Compared to regular containers which are currently used to package and deploy application micro-services, system containers expose Linux OS/kernel resources commonly used by cloud infrastructure tools such as those mentioned above.

-Compared to virtual machines, a system container is lighter-weight, more efficient, and faster to deploy, but provides less isolation from the underlying host as it shared the kernel with other system containers.

 # Architecture

-Sysvisor is comprised on 2 main components:
+Sysvisor is comprised on 3 main components:

 * sysvisor-runc: fork of the OCI runc, customized for running system containers.

-* sysvisor-fs: FUSE-based filesystem, handles emulation of ceratain files in the system container's rootfs.
+* sysvisor-fs: FUSE-based filesystem, handles emulation of ceratain files in the system container's rootfs, in particular those under "/proc/sys".

+* sysvisor-mgr: a daemon that provides services to sysvisor-runc and sysvisor-fs.
+For example, it manages assignment of exclusive user namespace subuid mappings to system containers.

 sysvisor-runc is the frontend for sysvisor; higher layers (e.g., Docker or Kubernetes via containerd) invoke sysvisor-runc to launch system containers.

-sysvisor-fs is the backend for sysvisor; it handles emulation of certain files in the system container's rootfs, in particular some files under /proc and /sys.
+sysvisor-runc is a fork of the [OCI runc](https://github.com/opencontainers/runc), but has been modified to run system containers.
+It's mostly but not totally OCI compatible (see section on System Container Spec Requirements below for details).

-Communication between sysvisor-runc and sysvisor-fs is done via gRPC.
+sysvisor-fs and sysvisor-mgr are the backends for sysvisor.
+Communication between sysvisor components is done via gRPC.

 # System Container Spec Requirements & Overrides